Court Marriage Procedure in Pakistan

 - Nikah Khawan

-- Nikah Nama is registered with Union Council / Local Government.
+After solemnization, the Nikah Nama is registered with the relevant Union Council or Local Government authority.

 Required Documents